mh084449/happiness-formula/README.md

-This was created as a part of the DBMS course.
+This was created as a part of the Statistical Analysis course.

 ## Team Members